copasi/model_replicator/examples/Neuron_networks/README.md

 # Neuron networks
 ## Networks of heterogeneous Hodgkin-Huxley neurons

 This example follows the work of Giannari and Astolfi (1), which used a generalized Hodgkin-Huxley neuron model from Posposchil *et al.* (2) to make neural network motifs.
-They connect the neurons using an approach from Destexhe *et al.* (3) for chemical synapses, in which one ODE is added to the model per synapse (representing the proportion of occupied post-synaptic nuerotransmitter receptor).
+They connect the neurons using an approach from Destexhe *et al.* (3) for chemical synapses, in which one ODE is added to the model per synapse (representing the proportion of occupied post-synaptic neurotransmitter receptor).
 This approach of connecting units by chemical synapses is available in *sbmodelr* with the option *--ode-synaptic* (or short option *-s*), which dentifies the global quantity of type ODE that represents voltage.
 It creates connections between units  that are assumed to be neuron models using the chemical synapse approach of Destexhe *et al.* (3).

-We create three examples following (1) using either Model I or II.
-Each example is codified in a shell script that calls *sbmodelr*, using a base COPASI file encoding the basic model for a single unit.
-We use a different base file for each case, however they only differ in the value of the constant *k* and the settings for the time course (this allows one to run the resulting file without first having to adjust parameters).

-Invoking *sbmodelr* with appropriate options, creates a new model consisting of several cells that export one species (Y for Model I, and X for Model II) to a medium with the appropriate volume (5-fold larger than the total volume of all cells, according to ref.
-1).
-We also set slightly different initial conditions for each unit (variance of ~10%).
+This chemical synapse approach allows making the synapses excitatory or inhibitory through the parameter Vsyn of the synapse (the synaptic reversal potential).
+Other synapse parameters relate to the characteristic time for neurotransmitter release (tau_r) and degradation (tau_d) and a reverse potential.

 For each example there is a shell script that shows the complete command invoking *sbmodelr*, the base file, the resulting complex model file (*case[123].cps*), and an image file with results.
 The images were obtained